-29 What repayment guarantees do lenders typically require in the context of a real-estate-related business combination?
-For what purposes are reserves usually required?
+32 What repayment guarantees do lenders typically require in the context of a property-level financing of a real estate business combination?
+For what purposes are reserves usually required in the context of property-level indebtedness?

 If the transaction is financed with a loan secured by the real property, lenders typically require that cash flow from the properties be used to fund debt service and reserves for the operation of the property (eg, taxes, insurance, capital improvements).
-Cash flows are either immediately or upon the occurrence of certain events, including events of default and failure to meet negotiated financial thresholds (eg, debt yield and debt service coverage ratio), held in a lender controlled account.
+Cash flows are either immediately or upon the occurrence of certain events, including events of default and failure to meet negotiated financial thresholds (eg, debt yield and debt service coverage ratio), held in a lender-controlled account.
 These property-level loans are typically non-recourse, meaning the borrower's liability is generally limited to its interest in the collateral property, but there are some notable exceptions.
-Lenders typically require that a creditworthy and liquid guarantor execute an indemnity for all losses related to environmental matters and a guaranty for losses arising from certain acts by the borrower (eg, fraud, intentional misrepresentation) and the entire debt under very limited circumstances (eg, bankruptcy of the borrower or an impermissible transfer of the property).
+Lenders typically require that a creditworthy and liquid guarantor execute an indemnity for all losses related to environmental matters and a guarantee for losses arising from certain acts by the borrower (eg, fraud, intentional misrepresentation) and the entire debt under very limited circumstances (eg, bankruptcy of the borrower or an impermissible transfer of the property).